Our Future Path! A plan for a better world!

 Living a fantasy does not always mean that we see things as being better than they really are, it can also mean seeing the world as being worse off or more dangerous than it really is.
 This all ties back to the flaws in our worldviews resulting from our lives being too rosy or too dark.
 No matter where the flaws in our worldviews came from, they can cloud our judgment or allow others to manipulate us into suspending our disbelief.

-On the other hand, we may see dangers or conspiracies everywhere.
-For instance, we may think that everybody is out to get us, which may also make us believe that there is some superhero out there who can save us.
+On the one hand, we may see dangers or conspiracies everywhere.
+For instance, we may think that everybody is out to get us, which may also make us believe that there is some superhero out there who can save us or that we need to become a superhero to save others.

 To fix the problems we cause ourselves and others when we suspend our disbelief, we need to reengage the use of our critical thinking and logic.
-To fix the flaws in our worldviews we need to recognize misinformation and lies, and to find ways to cut down on the amount of misinformation and lies that are being spread.
+To fix the flaws in our worldviews we need to recognize lies, disinformation and misinformation, and to find ways to cut down on the amount of lies, disinformation and misinformation that are being spread.

 Our Path

 When we are finding and following our path through life, knowledge is the key to finding the best path.
-By being able to distinguish between all the true and false road signs along the way, we will stand a much better chance of staying on, or getting back to the best path that we can follow.
+By being able to distinguish between all the true and false road signs along the way, we will stand a much better chance of staying on a good path or getting to a better path that we can follow.

 Next Section